vanzasetia/personal-website/src/blogs/heading-one.md

 The HTML heading one element (`<h1>`) must exist on every page because it is the most visible title on your page.
 The `<title>` markup is less visible to users because it is available on the tab of a browser.
 Also, the text within it is for search engine bots.
 But the `<h1>`'s text is for your users.

-The heading one should act as a title of your page.
-This means it should not be used for your logo.
-It should not be used to make the biggest text on a page.
+The `h1` element should act as the title of your page.
+This means

+- it should not be used for your logo; and
+- it should not be used to make the biggest text on a page; and
+- it should not be used for anything other than a title.

 If you want to make text big, use CSS instead of the heading elements.
-It should not be used for anything other than a title.